minoa-lang/reference/src/operators.md

 Destructuring assignment is a counterpart to destructuring patterns for variable declarations, permitting assignment of complex values such as tuples and structures.

 In contrast to destructuring declarations using `let`, patterns may not appear on the left-hand side of an assignment due to syntactical ambiguities.
-Instead a group of expressions are designated to be [assignee expressions](#assign-expressions-), and are permitted on the left-hand side of an assignment.
+Instead a group of expressions are designated to be [assignee expressions], and are permitted on the left-hand side of an assignment.
 Assignee expressions are then desugared to pattern matches followed by subsequent assignments.
 The desugared patterns must be irrifutable: in particular, this means that only slice pattens whose lenght is known at compile time, and the trivial slice `[..]` are permitted during structuring assignment.